Parker-Hannifin Corp at Robert W Baird Global Industrial Confere

 Mircea Dobre - Robert W. Baird & Co.
 Incorporated, Research Division - Associate Director of Research and Senior Research Analyst

-All right.
+Okay.
 Good morning, everyone.
 Thank you for joining us.
 My name is Mig Dobre.
-I'm the Baird analyst covering machinery and diversified industrials.
-It is my pleasure to introduce to you today Parker-Hannifin.
-As I'm sure you all know, Parker is the leader in industrial and aerospace motion control technologies, offering system solutions to manufacturers both directly and through an unrivaled global distribution network.
+I'm the Baird analyst covering diversified industrials and machinery, which includes Parker-Hannifin.
+It is my pleasure to host Parker-Hannifin at our industrial conference today.
+As you probably know, Parker is the global leader in industrial and aerospace motion control technologies with very diversified set of products.

-The company has undergone significant transformation through both internal initiatives and several meaningful acquisitions.
-To update us on Parker's current strategy, we are joined by CEO, Tom Williams.
-So Tom, I'm going to turn it over to you for some opening remarks.
-And then
+To update us on Parker's current strategy, we're joined today by Chief Executive Officer, Tom Williams.
+Tom, welcome.
+I know you have some prepared remarks, so I'll turn the floor over to you, and then we'll do some Q&A.

 Thomas L. Williams - Parker-Hannifin Corporation - Chairman & CEO